The5imon/ssh-mitm/doc/advanced-usage.rst

     To intercept the traffic, a static route can be configured on a router.
     An alternative to a static route is using arp spoofing.

-    Router configuration and arp spoofing are not part of this documentation.
+    Router configuration and arp spoofing are out of scope of this documentation.

 Setting up firewall rules